MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-09-17-mech-interp-part-1-attention-analysis.markdown

 ## Introduction

 This post begins the exploration of mechanistic interpretability for large language models.
-We start off by attempting to understand the MLP layer from a model from the [TinyStories](https://arxiv.org/pdf/2305.07759.pdf) paper.
+We start off by attempting to understand the attention mechanism from a model from the [TinyStories](https://arxiv.org/pdf/2305.07759.pdf) paper.
 For this blog post, we will be using the `roneneldan/TinyStories-Instuct-1Layer-21M` model which can be found on [HuggingFace](https://huggingface.co/roneneldan/TinyStories-1Layer-21M).